eRedekopp/ToneTest/Documentation/README.txt

     interaction.txt
         Descriptions of all the different Views in this application and how the user is meant to interact with them

+    noise.txt
+        Explanation of how background noise is generated

     mvc.txt
         Information about the "Model-View-Controller" structure of this project, and how the major components of this